DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/openwindow.md

 # t.openWindow method

-Opens a new browser window.
+Opens a new browser window and returns the matching window object.

 ```js
 t.openWindow( url )